What’s the Catch with Rent to Own Homes? 7 Reasons to Beware of These Deals

 As Fuller mentioned, an honest conversation with the seller is most likely going to be how you’ll discover the possibility of a rent-to-own or option to purchase after leasing, so use this opportunity to gain understanding.
 A homeowner who is eager to sell their home is unlikely to choose a rent-to-own agreement as their ideal sales strategy, so if they’re open to the idea, it’s fair to ask them why.

 Scramlin also encourages buyers to ask if a homeowner is current on their mortgage payments.
-While, sure, they could lie and say yes when they’re actually three months behind, most states require posting a notice of default in the public record after a certain period, so it’s quite possible to find out if your home-of-interest is barreling toward foreclosure.
+While, sure, they could lie and say yes when they’re actually three months behind, most states require posting a notice of default in the public record after a certain period, so it’s quite possible to find out if your home of interest is barreling toward foreclosure.

 And don’t forget Scramlin’s suggestion to run a check on the title of the home, which will uncover any liens due to unpaid taxes, unpaid repair companies, family grievances, property disputes, and so on.